 Graduation

-For general questions, please email graduation@csudh.edu or call 310-243-3645.
+For general questions about your graduation application (for example, the status of the application), please email graduation@csudh.edu or call 310-243-3645.
 You can also review the FAQ page.
-If you have specific questions related to your graduation requirements, please contact your advisor.
+For specific questions about graduation requirements, please speak with an advisor at the Student Success Center.

 Graduation Application & Deadline